-The risks that indirect participants pose to NSCC are identified and monitored as part of the application and on-boarding process for NSCC Members, and as part of NSCC's ongoing Membermember due diligence process.
-Applicants for Membershipmembership must indicate whether they intend to self-clear only, or also clear activity on behalf of correspondent firms.
-Among the aims of these review processes is for NSCC to better understand the material dependencies between Members and the indirect participants that rely on Members to access NSCC's clearance and settlement services, as well as significant Member-indirect participant relationships and the various risk controls and mitigants that Members employ to manage their risks with respect to such relationships.85 including the anticipated activity to be introduced to NSCC by such applicants on behalf of indirect participants.
+The risks that indirect participants pose to NSCC are identified and monitored as part of the application and on-boarding process for NSCC Members, and as part of NSCC's ongoing member due diligence process.
+Applicants for membership must indicate whether they intend to self-clear only, or also clear activity on behalf of correspondent firms.
+Among the aims of these processes is for NSCC to understand the material dependencies between Members and the indirect participants that rely on Members to access NSCC's clearanceclearing and settlement services, as well as significant Member-indirect participant relationships and the various risk controls and mitigants that Members employ to manage their risks with respect to such relationships.
+86